 I know that in my own life, when the first method, the method of the article, has failed me — when I have not met my goals, when I don’t see how I can possibly achieve the life I want — the second method keeps me going.
 I can say to myself, but I am writing the book I’m supposed to write.
 I am teaching to the best of my ability.
 I am serving the higher purpose for which I was made, and whether I succeed or fail is irrelevant to the fact that I have served, that I have done my part.

 What do I serve?
 It’s not literature, exactly — that is the method, the way in which I serve.
-But my patron deity is the oldest of them all, Mother Night herself, and everything that, for me at least, she stands for.
+But my patron deity is the oldest of them all, Mother Night herself, and everything that, for me at least, she stands for: the darkness before the light, as Goethe put it.
+She represents the depths of the human mind, the darkness below the earth and above the stars, the formlessness that gives rise to the myriad forms.
+She is the source of all stories.
 That is where my writing comes from, when it’s going well.
 When I’m not sure whether I’m doing the right thing, I can ask myself, what would Mother Night say?
 And when I’m down and disappointed, I check to see — have I done anything worthwhile lately?
 Not in pursuit of my personal goals, but in service to the larger purpose of which I am only a part.

 You, of course, can pursue your life’s purpose in any way you wish.
 But I recommend at least considering this way, asking yourself this question.
 What do you serve?
 And if you’re not sure, what do you wish to serve?
 At least, answering that question will teach you something new about yourself, which is always worthwhile.